 - iTools is 100% freeware with no ads.

-- iTools' mirroring is laggy.
+- iTools' mirroring is really laggy.
 Scrolling, zooming, and fast screen movements do not mirror well.
 Just remember to slow down.

 - iTools does not direct your device's sound through your computer.
 If sound is important, you can always connect speakers to your iPad, iPhone, or iPod touch.